MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalogtypes/structs/pfcatalogcatalogitem.md

 (Optional) The unique ID of the item.

 **`images`** &nbsp; [PFCatalogImage](pfcatalogimage.md) const*
-*array of size `imagesCount`*
+*may be nullptr*

 (Optional) The images associated with this item.
 Images can be thumbnails or screenshots.
+Up to 100 images can be added to an item.
+Only .png, .jpg, .gif, and .bmp file types can be uploaded.

 **`imagesCount`** &nbsp; uint32_t